 (insert fantasy of flying unicorns here.
 No not Pegasus, because in my mind they had horns and wings - very different) all to feel let down when it was over.
 Classic Charlie Brown syndrome.

 I distinctly recall my seventh birthday, when I must have invited the entire class to my party.
-My sweet, patient father had hand cut 25+ wooden birdhouse for everyone to build (knowing my parents, they were probably for some native + endangered species of bird too).
-Yet all I remember from that day is not the fun, or sweet acts of my family + friends, but myself crying alone in the goat barn singing It’s my Party and I’ll Cry if I want to.
-Talk about drama queen!
+My sweet, patient father had hand-cut 25+ wooden birdhouse for everyone to build (knowing my parents, they were probably for some native + endangered species of bird too).
+Yet all I remember from that day is not the fun or sweet acts of my family + friends, but myself crying alone in the goat barn singing It's my Party and I'll Cry if I want to.
+Talk about a drama queen!

 So after spending the last two days in bed (and watching nearly all of season one of Gilmore Girls), no cake was made, no party was had, but I had a beautiful day re-coopering, re-living the '00, and breaking my two day long (not by choice) fast with my favourite vegan pizza.
 It was pretty good all in all.

-Fire cider is an infused apple cider vinegar drink that was first made in the 80’s at the California School of Herbal Studies, by the schools creator Rosemary Gladstar*.
-Based on traditional home remedies, it uses the power of apple cider vinegar (which I believe will cure nearly everything) and potent medicinal herbs to create a tonic that’s spicy, pungent, and sweet.
-Historically tonics like this have been used to ward off colds + flus, help solve sinus issues, aid in digestion, and help increase circulation.
+Fire cider is an infused apple cider vinegar drink that was first made in the 80's at the California School of Herbal Studies, by the school's creator Rosemary Gladstar*.
+Based on traditional home remedies, the fire cider recipe uses the power of apple cider vinegar (which I believe will cure nearly everything) and potent medicinal herbs to create a tonic that's spicy, pungent, and sweet.
+Historically tonics like this have been used to ward off colds + flu, help solve sinus issues, aid in digestion, and help increase circulation.

 * Fire cider has since been trademarked by a company who now owns and sells the product (and sues others who use the name), which is a gross exercise in the commodification of traditional knowledge.
 More can be found out about keeping fire cider free here.